Copywriting Rates – What’s the Answer?

 To help anyone looking to get a handle on copywriting rates, the various ways of pricing include: hourly rates; day rates; rates per job; ‘per page’ rates for website or SEO copywriting; a fixed cost per word; or a regular retainer fee (usually monthly).

 - Hourly rates and day rates are usually one and the same, although ‘day rates’ are more applicable to larger projects.
-In 2015, copywriting day rates range from around £250 for an inexperienced copywriter, right up to £800 and more for a seasoned pro.
+In 2022, copywriting day rates range from around £250 for an inexperienced copywriter, right up to £1,000 and more for a seasoned pro.
+Similarly, hourly rates range from around £35 right up to the £150 mark.

 - ‘Rates per job’ are based on a copywriter’s notional self-valuation.
 This method of charging has the benefit of being negotiable which, in tough times, can be a good thing.
 The other major advantage of course is that the client knows what the eventual bill will be – and the copywriter knows what fee to expect.